purcell/envrc/README.md

 The `inheritenv` package was designed to handle this case in general.

+`lsp-mode` users might want to use `lsp-deferred` rather than `lsp`, so that path modifications are available when the sub-process is launched.

 ## Design notes

 By default, Emacs has a single global set of environment variables